kovidgoyal/kitty/docs/faq.rst

     kitten show-key -m kitty

 Which will print out what key events it receives.
+To send arbitrary text rather than a key press, see :sc:`send_text <send_text>` instead.

 How do I open a new window or tab with the same working directory as the current window?